talss89/CANntastic/README.md

 # Cantastic

-_A motorcycle accessory controller, integrating with CAN based bikes._
+_A motorcycle accessory controller with BLE HID, integrating with CAN based bikes._

 **Currently, the only motorcycle supported is the Triumph Tiger 1200 Gen 3, but the firmware is designed to support other vehicles too.**

 Features:

-- **Make your factory switchgear smart** - Cantastic sets up a Bluetooth LE HID device, allowing you to activate a voice assistant, play / pause, and skip tracks via OEM handlebar controls.
+- **Media control via OEM handlebar controls** - Cantastic sets up a Bluetooth LE HID device, allowing you to activate a voice assistant, play / pause, and skip tracks via OEM handlebar controls.
 - **Extend your existing controls** - Mappable GPIO buttons, which coexist with CAN inputs.
+- **Button Passthrough** - For application support (eg. DMD2).

 Planned:

-- **Button Passthrough** - For application support (eg. DMD2).
 - **Aftermarket TPMS** - Display tyre pressure information on dash.
 - **MOSFET Switching Stage** - Switch accessory circuits on / off via input rules.